 How am I selected for jury duty?

-You are selected from a list of registered voters and licensed drivers.
+You are selected from a list of registered voters and/or those that hold a state issued identification card (which includes licensed drivers).
 Jurors are selected on a random basis.
-You cannot serve on a jury in Putnam County if you are not a resident of Putnam County, have been convicted of a felony, or have a matter currently pending in the Putnam County Courts, and not had your rights restored.
+You cannot serve on a jury in Putnam County if you are not a current resident of Putnam County or you have been convicted of a felony (in any state or county) and not had your rights restored.